 Tom Lutz is the author of Born Slippy: A Novel.
 He is the founding editor of Los Angeles Review of Books and a Distinguished Professor of Creative Writing at UCR.
 His other work includes two books of travel essays, Drinking Mare’s Milk on the Roof of the World, And the Monkey Learned Nothing, the cultural histories Crying and Doing Nothing, the literary histories Cosmopolitan Vistas and American Nervousness, 1903.

 Joseph Rios is the author of Shadowboxing: Poems and Impersonations (Omnidawn).
 He is from Fresno’s San Joaquin Valley.
 He’s been a gardener, a janitor, a packing house supervisor, and a handyman.
-He is a recipient of scholarships from the Community of Writers Workshop at Squaw Valley and Canto Mundo.
+He is a recipient of scholarships from the Community of Writers Workshop and Canto Mundo.
 He is a VONA alumnus and a Macondo Fellow.
 In 2015, he received the John K. Walsh residency fellowship from the University of Notre Dame.
 In 2016, his debut poetry collection was chosen by Claudia Rankine as a finalist for Omnidawn’s first book prize.
 He was named one of the notable Debut Poets by Poets & Writers Magazine for 2017 and was a finalist for a Ruth Lilly and Dorothy Sargent fellowship.
 He is a graduate of Fresno City College and the University of California, Berkeley.
 He lives in Los Angeles.